 In the beginning of the mapping event, if the system is identified as oversubscribed, the pruning mechanism (aka pruner) examines machine queues.
-Beginning at the executing task (queue head), for each task in a queue, the success probability (robustness) is calculated.
-Tasks whose robustness values are less than or equal to the dropping threshold are removed from the system.
+Beginning at the executing task (queue head), for each task in a queue, the success probability (success chance) is calculated.
+Tasks whose chance of success values are less than or equal to the dropping threshold are removed from the system.
 Then, the mapping method determines the best mapping for tasks in the batch queue.
 Prior to assigning the tasks to machines, the tasks with low chance of success are deferred (i.e., not assigned to machines) and returned to the batch queue to be considered during the next mapping events.
 This is in an effort to increase robustness of the system by waiting for a machine with better match to become available for processing the deferred task.
 To design the pruner for an HC system, three sets of questions regarding deferring and dropping operations are posed that need to be addressed.

-First set of questions surround the probability thresholds at which tasks are dropped or deferred.
-How to identify these thresholds and the relation between them.
-A related question arises is, should a system-level probability threshold be applied for task dropping?
+First, a set of questions surround the probability thresholds at which tasks are dropped or deferred.
+How to identify these thresholds are described in Sections 5.2-5.3.
+A related question that arises is, should a system-level probability threshold be applied for task dropping?
 Or, should there be individual considerations based on the characteristics of each task?
 If so, what characteristics should be considered, and how should they be used in the final determination?

 Second, there is the matter of when to begin task dropping, and when to cease.
 That is, how to dynamically determine the system is oversubscribed and transition the pruner to a more aggressive mode to drop unlikely-to-succeed tasks such that the overall system robustness is improved.
+The answer to this question is provided in Section 5.4.

 Pruning can potentially lead to unfair scheduling across tasks types-constantly pruning compute-intensive and urgent task types in favor of other tasks to maximize the overall robustness.
 Hence, the third question is how the unfairness across task types can be prevented?
 Should the system prioritize task types that have been pruned?
 If so, how much of a concession should be made?
+We address this question in Section 6.